California Vulcans: Baseball

-Baseball

 California has had 8 Major League Baseball Draft selections since the draft began in 1965.

 Football

 The Kevin Donley Era

 Kevin Donley has been one of the most successful coaches in NAIA football.
 However, his record while leading the NCAA Division II Vulcans did not attain the success he has shown elsewhere.
 In 4 seasons at California University of Pennsylvania, Donley compiled an uncharacteristic record of 11–33 (.250) overall.
 After the 1996 season, Donley left Cal U to set up the football program and become the first head coach at the University of Saint Francis (IN).

 Following is a game-by-game recap of the Kevin Donley era: